RProDigest/R-Maps-Using-Different-Packages/README.md

 # R-Maps-Using-Different-Packages
-this repository showcases Maps created in R using various packages
+this repository showcases Maps created in R using various packages using NASA datasets